Goonyella railway line

 The Goonyella railway system is located in Central Queensland, Australia.
 It services the coal mining area of the Bowen Basin, carrying coal to the Hay Point and Dalrymple Bay Coal Terminals 20 km southeast of Mackay, as well as products to other destinations by way of connections to the North Coast Line at Yukan and the Central Line at Burngrove via the Gregory coal mine branch.
 It is also connected to the coal loading terminal at Abbot Point (20 km northwest of Bowen) by the GAP line.
 The line opened on 5 November 1971 and runs for 477 kilometres.
-A 200 km extension called the Carmichael Rail Network was built in 2021.